How to add custom colors and thresholds to your map and legend

 To do this,

-- Go to the "Colours" settings within the "Regions layer" settings and select "Continuous" to be your colouring type.
-(Keep in mind the "Colours" settings will only appear if you have selected a "Value" data binding in the Data tab.)
+- Go to the colors settings within the "Regions layer" settings and select "Continuous" to be your colouring type.

 - You can now supply a "Gradient start" and a "Gradient end".
 If you don't set anything, your gradient will default with a value close to the minimum in your data and a value close to the maximum in your data.

 - If you want to change the maximum value in your legend, you can do that in the "Legend" settings.
 Find out more about that here.

 - Under "Palette" > "Custom", you can select to add custom minimum and maximum colors for your gradient.

 For binned colouring

 - When colouring by bins, there are three different binning settings.

 - Fixed-width binning creates a certain amount of bins with the same width within the legend.
 You can select how many bins should be created in the "Number of bins" settings

 - Quantile binning aims to assign the same number of observations to each bin.
 You can select how many bins should be created in the "Number of bins" setting.